There aren’t many students who will say they have enough money.

-Maybe you are good at organizing things, or doing tasks that others don’t want to do.
+Maybe you are good at organizing things or doing tasks that others don’t want to do.

-There is a need for virtual assistants online, which is people who take on tasks as needed to help out businesses.
+There is a need for virtual assistants online, which are people who take on tasks as needed to help out businesses.
 It might be booking travel arrangements, posting on social media, or even contributing to a blog.

 You can find clients on your own by putting ads on Craigslist and other classified ads, or even on campus bulletin boards.